 My number one health habit is to move throughout the day.
 I have an app on my phone that goes off every 30 minutes.
 It’s a reminder to get up if I’m sitting down or just move if I have been still.
 Moving throughout the day will bring better benefits than going to the gym 3 times a week.
 Three 1-hour sessions a week at the gym will not undo the damage of sitting 8-10 hours a day.
 I like to use the app Stand Up! on my iPhone.

 30. Corey Feldman

 After having slept for 6-8 hours your body becomes dehydrated, so I wake up every morning and drink 8 oz to 12 oz of water and wait at least 30 minutes before eating solid food.
 After rehydration, your body will function and metabolize at its greatest efficiency.
 The activated system can then process the nutrition I eat and send it to the appropriate energy stores to be used throughout my day.

 One of the most simple, yet powerful, daily habits I can recommend for one to perform is to consciously send a positive intention for health to be expressed in the physical body into the glass of water you should be drinking when you wake up.
 Through the research conducted by Dr. William Tiller, Dr. Masuru Emoto, and Dr. Gerald Pollack, we know that water possesses the ability to receive, store, and transmit conscious intentions.

-When positive intentions are imprinted within a glass of water before it’s consumed, the intention can be used by your DNA as instructions for facilitating desired change within the body (which we know takes place through epigenetic research).
-We have much more dictation over the functionality of our body than is typically taught, please embrace the power you have to enjoy good health!
+When positive intentions are imprinted within a glass of water before it's consumed, the intention can be used by your DNA as instructions for facilitating desired change within the body (which we know takes place through epigenetic research).
+We have much more dictation over the functionality of our body that is typically taught, please embrace the power you have to enjoy good health!